llarkan/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

 2. On the **All resources** page, click **mongodbserver-ip**.
 3. On the **mongodbserver-ip** page, make a note of the **IP address**.
 4. In the toolbar at the top of the Azure portal, click **Cloud Shell**.
+5. If the **You have no storage mounted** message box appears, click **Create storage**.
+6. When the Cloud Shell starts, in the drop-down list above the Cloud Shell window, select **Bash**.
-5. In the Cloud Shell, enter the following command to connect to the mongodbserver virtual machine.
+7. In the Cloud Shell, enter the following command to connect to the mongodbserver virtual machine.
 Replace *\<ip address\>* with the value of the **mongodbserver-ip** IP address:

     ```bash
     ssh azureuser@<ip address>
     ```

-6. At the prompt, type **yes** to continue connecting.
+8. At the prompt, type **yes** to continue connecting.
-7. Enter the password **Pa55w.rdPa55w.rd**
+9. Enter the password **Pa55w.rdPa55w.rd**
-8. Type the following command, and make a note of the root password displayed:
+10. Type the following command, and make a note of the root password displayed:

     ```bash
     cat bitnami_credentials
     ```

-9. Run the following command to connect to the MongoDB database.
+11. Run the following command to connect to the MongoDB database.
 Replace *\<password\>* with the root password displayed in the previous step.
 Ignore the warning about using the XFS filesystem:

     ```bash
     mongo -u root -p <password>
     ```

-10. At the **>** prompt, run the following commands.
+12. At the **>** prompt, run the following commands.
 These commands create a new user named **deviceadmin** with password **Pa55w.rd** for a database named **DeviceData**.
 After running the `db.shutdownserver();` command you will receive some errors which you can ignore:

     ```mongosh
     use DeviceData;